VikashS/VikashS/README.md

 - ⚡ Check out my Medium **I blog occasionally** but sharing my knowledge through creating content about designing and productionizing ML systems

-- 👱🏻 Because I am not 100% a robot, I am also excited about self-development, cooking, cycling, Swimming and my favorites Pani-Poori. <br/>
+- 👱🏻 Because I am not 100% a robot,so I am also invest some time self-development, I live to cooking, cycling, swimming on my free time. <br/>

 ### About my primary skills